 - Product: Cool.
 I find myself reading at night as it helps me sleep.

 - Customer: Me too; only the room light keeps my partner awake, which is why I want to mount the reading lamp.

 - Product: Been there, done that.
 Mind if I ask if there are other situations you find yourself wanting to read in the dark?

-- Customer: Now that you mention it, I should probably buy a second lamp for my big blue chair that I sometimes sit in while reading.
+- Customer: Now that you mention it, I should probably buy a second lamp for my big blue chair that I sometimes sit in while reading at night.

-- Product: Me too!
-Say, let me ask you this … have you ever considered a backlit Kindle?
+- Product: I know the feeling.
+Say, let me ask you this … if the ultimate outcome here is reading in the dark … have you ever considered a backlit Kindle?